Qodea/multipass_installer/README.md

 Now just clone a repository containing a devcontainer configuration and select `Reopen in Container` to open it in the Docker VM.

-## Troubleshooting
+## FAQs

+### _It's not working?_

 When initially running the installer script, make sure you cloned to somewhere other than a protected MacOS directory (such as `Desktop`).
-The recommended option is to create `$HOME/Developer` (which MacOS automatically assigns a nice icon) and clone to there.
 Otherwise you may get mounting issues where Docker complains that the current directory doesn't exist.

 Likewise, if you're cloning to a protected directory (e.g. under `Documents`) then you may find that your containers fail to mount the directory.
 Either move